Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Empirical Evaluation of Prodigy

+Our experiments show that \textsc{Genfer} can be up to two orders of magnitude faster.
+We emphasize that PSI and Genfer are symbolic engines tailored to solving loop-free inference tasks.
+Despite this, it turns out that we oftentimes are on par.
+For the \texttt{digitRecognition} example (the most prominent outlier), the speedup of \textsc{Genfer} mostly originates from an optimization in computing the observe-violation probabilities.
+For loop-free programs, where termination is inherent by design, the necessity to precisely track \codify{observe}-violation probabilities is avoided.
+Consequently, the observation-violation probability can be computed as the \enquote{missing} probability mass in the final distribution.
+While this methodology is effective in loop-free scenarios, it does not apply to loopy programs and hence was not implemented in \toolname{Prodigy}.

+\citet{Zaiser23} see automatic differentiation as the key ingredient enabling the fast results of \textsc{Genfer}.
+Automatic differentiation in the sense of computing $n$-th derivatives at specific points is done by both \textsc{Genfer} and \toolname{Prodigy}.
+Whereas \citet{Zaiser23} employ a custom implementation, we rely on well-established implementations from \sympy and \ginac.
+In fact, the actual differentiation implementation can be exchanged freely. \toolname{Prodigy}'s support for loops and parameter synthesis seamlessly integrate with any differentiation method while maintaining the functionality and capitalizing on potential speed enhancements.
+Moreover, \textsc{Genfer} is unable to deal with non-linear observations as in the \texttt{pi} benchmark.
+The same holds for instances with symbolic parameters. \toolname{Prodigy} outperforms the symbolic engine of $\lambda$-PSI on almost every instance whilst \toolname{Prodigy} has a comparable performance to the dynamic programming strategy of $\lambda$-PSI.

+\paragraph{Results for loopy programs.} \Cref{tab:benchmarks_loop} depicts the empirical results for loopy programs.
+The column Program lists the benchmarks.
+The columns \sympy and \ginac report their run-times in seconds when used as backend of \toolname{Prodigy}.
+The timing in boldface marks the fastest variant.
+As these benchmarks all include loops, they are not supported by $\lambda$-PSI and \textsc{Genfer}.

 Recall that reasoning about loops involves an equivalence check against a user-specified invariant program.
 Finding the right invariant (if it exists in the loop-free \credip fragment) is intricate.
-We like to support the user in finding such invariants by allowing symbolic parameters for distributions, e.g., one can write $\geometric{p}$ where $p$ is a symbolic parameter.

-The structure of \Cref{tab:benchmarks_loop} is similar to the previous one, but for this set of benchmark programs, we do not compare to $\lambda$-PSI, as $\lambda$-PSI does neither support unbounded loops nor recursion.
-In some of the benchmarks for loops, we also provide some anticipated parameter constraints derived from the described approach.
-These examples are indicated by an inferred parameter value, which was automatically computed by \toolname{Prodigy}.
-Whenever this is the case, we point out that for the \ginac timings, discharging the resulting equation system is achieved using \sympy solvers, which is due to missing functionality of \ginac being able to solve these equation systems.
-Again, we see similar results to the previous benchmarks, i.e., \ginac being faster by a factor of 100.
+We support the user in discovering such invariants by allowing symbolic parameters for distributions, e.g., one can write $\geometric{p}$ where $p$ is a symbolic parameter.
+For benchmarks subject to parameter synthesis, we also provide the anticipated parameter constraints (or values) inferred automatically by \toolname{Prodigy}.
+Whenever this is the case, we point out that for the \ginac timings, discharging the resulting equation systems is achieved using \sympy solvers, which is due to the missing functionality of \ginac to solve these equation systems.
+Overall, \ginac is faster than \sympy by about two orders of magnitude, as is similar to the loop-free benchmarks.